 - Be reviewed by one person fluent in the language in addition to the original translator

 - The primary criterion for this additional reviewer is fluency in the language, not knowledge of the subject matter.

 - To ensure content accuracy of the translation, the author, Extension coordinator, or department head may wish to seek a content reviewer fluent in the language.

 - This is encouraged to ensure that the message being conveyed is not lost in translation.

-The procedures listed below must be followed by the lead author before a publication receives an official Extension publication number and before being included in the Extension publication website and Print on Demand catalog.
+The procedures listed below must be followed by the lead author before a publication receives an official Extension publication number and before being included in the Extension publications website.
 Authors that are Ag and Natural Resources specialists should work with their Extension coordinator or department head/unit director.
 Ag and Natural Resources agents should work in collaboration with a program specialist.
 Although it is not necessary that the specialist be listed as an author, they should provide consultation and assist with the submission process.
 Family and Consumer Sciences authors should follow the procedures specific to their program area.
 Submissions that do not clearly adhere to publication criteria will be returned to the appropriate department head or program development coordinator and a copy will be sent to the publication advisory committee for further review.